rvesse/stardog-docs/src/docs/security.html.md

 ## Securing Stardog on Linux

-This section describes one approach to installing Stardog on Linux---or another Unix-like operating system---with the goal of restricting unauthorized access to Stardog data.
+This section describes one approach to installing Stardog on Linux--or another Unix-like operating system--with the goal of restricting unauthorized access to Stardog data.
 The approach detailed below is not the only effective way to secure a Stardog installation.
 Stardog administrators should customize their installation for the requirements